Ljubljana (from Trg revolucije to the Town Hall)

-Ljubljana is a small city by the standards of capitals but as Slovenia itself offers many great views at the short distances.
+Ljubljana is a small city by the standards of capital cities but just as Slovenia itself it offers many great views at the short distances.
 Since we are dedicated to show you not only the obvious few spots of Slovenia we decided to divide descriptions of Ljubljana to shorter walks which offer great photo opportunities.Starting point is Trg Republike (Republic Square).
 It is the centre of contemporary Ljubljana built in 1960 by famous architect Edvard Ravnikar and surrounded by the Parliament (just behind my back), Cankarjev dom – cultural and congress centre, Maximarket department store and TR3 and Ljubljanska banka office buildings (on the photo).
 All building were built between 1954 and 1975 and that’s why I call the square “contemporary”.
 Until a few years ago it used to be a parking space.
 Now, when empty, these two buildings stand as a kind of entrance (or exit).
 Since the square itself is fairly empty it offers fine but tricky photo opportunity.The square and the buildings are huge and the sunlight comes mostly from behind of Maximarket or the towers.
 See it for yourself.
 In the late autumn sun sets just between the towers.

 Ursuline church and monastery are just a passage of Maximarket store away – facing the towers just turn left.
 Too close in fact to find enough space for a proper shot.
 The church tower is also visible from the Republic square over the roof of the store and from some side views, but always just partially.
 But if you turn left again and use the underground passage just a few steps away you’ll find yourself in a fine park of Kongresni trg (Congress Square).
 Now, on your right, is a front side of the same church from 1726.